Maths: Easy and standard

 English: The English section was straightforward and easy.
 Candidates reported no issues with the questions, and it was more about basic comprehension.

 Logical Reasoning: The Logical Reasoning section was also easy.
-Candidates found that a general understanding of concepts and logical reasoning skills were sufficient to tackle the questions.
+Candidates found that a general understanding of concepts and logical reasoning skills was sufficient to tackle the questions.

 Frequently Asked Questions (FAQs)